State environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 We held a public comment period on the draft state EIS from Feb.
 27 through May 27, 2020.
 Comments received are available to view and download.
 Comments are valued equally, and responses will be included in the final EIS.

 Final environmental review

-We are developing the final EIS and expect to release it in early 2023.
-It will include revisions based on the public comments we received for the draft EIS as well as additional modeling and impact analysis.
-It will include a range of potential impacts based on high and medium climate change models from the University of Washington Climate Impacts Group.
-The report will also provide responses to the substantive comments we received on the draft EIS.
+We are developing the final EIS and expect to release it in early 2025.
+It will include revisions based on the public comments we received for the draft EIS, as well as additional modeling and impact analyses.
+It will include a range of potential impacts based on high and medium climate-change models from the University of Washington Climate Impacts Group.
+The report also will provide responses to the substantive comments we received on the draft EIS.